RE

 beliefs of others.

-At Broughton Community Schools we use Discovery RE, a comprehensive enquiry-based teaching programme, for Religious Education.
+At Broughton Community Schools we use Jigsaw RE, a comprehensive enquiry-based teaching programme, for Religious Education.
 Christianity is as a common theme with Christmas and Easter revisited in a progressive way where children build on their prior knowledge.
 This is taught alongside other principle religions and belief systems in every year group and enables all 6 principle religions (Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism) to be considered by the end of Key Stage 2.

 This enquiry-based approach motivates in-depth exploration of RE content and subject knowledge in order to answer ‘the big question’.
 This is achieved through four steps: engagement, investigation, evaluation and expression.
 This approach also promotes the philosophy that children are free to make their own choices and decisions regarding religion and belief.
 This model encourages the development of our children’s critical thinking skills, and their knowledge and understanding of, and empathy with people and their beliefs, religious or otherwise.